najmussakib/mlflow-dvc-test/README.md

 MLFLOW_TRACKING_PASSWORD= \

-Run this to export as env variables:
+Run this in the terminal to export as env variables:

 ```bash